soggybag/Swift-Closure-Tutorial/README.md

 functions in other languages.

 If you are familiar with functions than you should understand closures with little effort.
 In Swift functions are a special case of closure.
+By learning closures you will expand your ability to use functions into new and useful territory.
+You will also develop a stronger understanding of the built frameworks.

 In a nustshell closures are just the functions that you are already familiar with the following added features: